-The project would not affect the location or density of development and would not encourage development that could have impacts on cultural resources that were not evaluated in the Master EIR.
-The project does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan Master EIR.
-Implementing the proposed project would not affect or modify existing City policies or development regulations addressing cultural resources.
+The proposed Project does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
+Implementing the proposed ordinance amendments would not affect or modify existing City policies or development regulations addressing cultural resources.